Stickerifier/Stickerify/README.md

 * the converted media, if you sent a supported file (images, gifs, videos, and existing Telegram stickers are supported) that needed conversion
 * no file, if you sent a media already suiting Telegram's requirements
-* an error message, if you sent an unsupported file
+* an error message, if you sent either an unsupported or a corrupted file
 * an informative message for any message without a file

 ```mermaid